addievo/simpleToDo/README.md

 # Todo List

 This is a simple Todo List application built with HTML, CSS, and JavaScript.
 It allows users to manage their tasks efficiently.
-The functionalities include adding new tasks, marking tasks as completed, clearing completed tasks, and viewing the number of uncompleted tasks.
+The functionalities include adding new tasks, marking tasks as completed, clearing completed tasks, viewing the number of uncompleted tasks, and saving tasks between sessions.

 ## Features